 An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual Spring Dance.

 A decades-old folk tale surrounding a deranged murderer killing those who celebrate Valentine's Day turns out to be true to legend when a group defies the killer's order and people start turning up dead.

 A little girl is murdered, and everyone in her Catholic community starts accusing her black sheep, asocial sister, Alice.
 Alice's grief-struck mother, Catherine, has to try to cope, but if Alice isn't the killer, then who is?

-Alice Spages is a withdrawn 12 year old girl who lives with her mother, Catherine, and her younger sister, Karen.
-Karen gets most of the attention from her mother, and Alice is often left out of the spotlight.
-But when Karen is found brutally murdered in a church before her first holy communion, all suspicions are turned towards Alice.
-But is a twelve year old girl really capable of such savagery?
-As more people begin to die at the hands of a merciless killer, Alice becomes more and more likely of a suspect.Written by
+Alice Spages is a withdrawn 12-year-old girl who lives with her younger sister Karen and their mother Catherine.
+Karen gets most of their mother's attention, and Alice is often left out of the spotlight.
+When Karen is found brutally murdered in a church before her First Holy Communion, Alice is in the spotlight of suspicion, but is a 12-year-old girl really capable of such savagery?
+As more people die at the hands of a merciless killer, Alice's family and the police don't know what to believe.Written by

 7 of 12 people found this review helpful.

 Was this review helpful to you?